MitBeladiya001/secure-source-code-analyzer/README.md

 ---

-## ☕️ Support Me
+## ⭐️ Support & Contributions

-If you find this project helpful, please consider supporting my work with a coffee!
-Your support helps me keep this project maintained and adds motivation to continue improving it. 💙
+If you find this project useful, please consider giving it a star ⭐️ to help others discover it!
+Contributions, issues, and feature requests are welcome.

+Your support motivates me to keep improving this project.
+You can also support me directly:

 [![Buy Me a Coffee](https://img.shields.io/badge/-Buy%20Me%20a%20Coffee-orange?style=flat-square&logo=buy-me-a-coffee&logoColor=white&link=https://www.buymeacoffee.com/bvvard)](https://www.buymeacoffee.com/bvvard)

+Thank you for your support! 😊

 ---